GPU implementation of clustering by fast search and find density peak.

 ||pyopencl||Mac||NVIDIA/AMD/Intel GPU, multi-core CPU|

-No dependency is required for numpy backend.
-And it usually does a good job dealing with small dataset.
+Regarding dependency, no dependency is required for numpy backend.
+And it usually does a good job dealing with small dataset and needs no extra packages.
 However, for users wanting to use GPU acceleration with either CUDA or OpenCL backend, extra dependency is required.

 # if want to use opencl backend pip install pyopencl # if want to use CUDA backend pip install pycuda